tinymce/tinymce-docs/_includes/configuration/remove-script-host.md

 });
 ```

-> If disabled, URLs will be returned in this format: `'http://www.example.com/somedir/somefile.htm'` instead of the default format: `'/somedir/somefile.htm'`.
+> If disabled, relative URLs will be returned in this format: `'http://www.example.com/somedir/somefile.htm'` instead of the default format: `'/somedir/somefile.htm'`.